General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 UK nationals do not require a visa for visits of up to 90 days.
 A passport valid on arrival is required.

 No visa is required by Australians for visits of up to 90 days.
 A passport valid on arrival is required.
+Visa exemptions also include passengers with an APEC Business Travel Card valid for travel to China.

 South African nationals must hold a passport valid on arrival.
 A visa is not required for stays of up to 90 days.